 Household Net Worth: The "Real" Story

-Note from dshort: With today's release of the Federal Reserve's Z.1.
-Financial Accounts of the United States for Q2 2013, I have updated this commentary to incorporate the latest data.
+Note from dshort: With last week's release of the Federal Reserve's Z.1.
+Financial Accounts of the United States for Q4 2013, I have updated this commentary to incorporate the latest data.

 Here is the same chart with an exponential regression through the data.
 The regression helps us see the twin wealth bubbles peaking in Q1 2000 and Q1 2007, the Tech and Real Estate bubbles.
 The trough in real household net worth was in Q1 2009.
-From that quarter to the latest data point, net worth initially trended at about the same growth rate as the overall regression but has improved over the last four quarters.
-We are currently 5.1% below the regression.
+From that quarter to the latest data point, net worth initially trended at about the same growth rate as the overall regression but has improved over the last five quarters.
+We are currently 0.6% above the regression.

 Note: I've referred to this data series as "household" net worth.
 But, as I show in the chart titles, it also includes the net worth of nonprofit organizations.
 The ratio of two isn't clearly defined in the Fed data, and it obviously varies by asset and liability component.
 I've seen estimates that the nonprofit component is around six percent of the total net worth.

 One easy (and rather illuminating) point of comparison in the Z.1 data is the relative share of real estate at market value (B.100 lines 3, 4, and 5).
-In the latest report, nonprofit organizations account for 6.0% of combined household and nonprofit real estate (down from 6.1% last quarter).
+In the latest report, nonprofit organizations account for 6.3% of combined household and nonprofit real estate (unchanged from last quarter).
 That percentage in the quarterly data has ranged from a high of 9.2% in Q4 1974 to a low of 4.5% in Q3 1996.